Rayne Tunley AOCAD CSPWC SCA

 Exhibiting her work nationally and internationally, Rayne has won major national awards.

-Exhibitions:(group): Art Gallery of Burlington, John A. Libby Art Gallery, Aird Gallery, Museo Nacianal de la Acuarela, (Mexico), Santa Fe Gallery, Roberts Gallery, O’Keefe Centre, Durham Art Gallery, The Visual Arts Gallery, Tom Thompson Memorial Art Gallery.
+Rayne has exhibited in the following locations: France; Le Cloître in Avignon, Art Gallery of Burlington, John A. Libby Art Gallery, Aird Gallery, Museo Nacianal de la Acuarela, (Mexico), Santa Fe Gallery, Roberts Gallery, O’Keefe Centre, Durham Art Gallery, The Visual Arts Gallery Oakville, Tom Thompson Memorial Art Gallery, along with exhibitions with the Ontario Society of Artists, Society of Canadian Artists, Toronto Watercolour Society, International Watercolour Society as well as other artist groups.